ACTA is an independent, non-profit organization committed to academic freedom, excellence, and accountability at America's colleges and universities.

-The list of schools that received “A” grades includes some schools like Pepperdine and Baylor, renowned for their commitment to the liberal arts and academic excellence, but there are also some that deserve to be better known, such as Christopher Newport University, Colorado Christian University, Kennesaw State University, the United States Coast Guard Academy, Bluefield College, and Regent University.
-The “F” list includes such august names as the University of California–Berkeley, Bowdoin, Hamilton, and Vassar.
-That some of the best-known colleges earn poor marks for general education doesn’t necessarily mean they don’t do other things well.
-But what is clear is that many highly regarded universities enroll some of our nation’s top students and then give them nothing more than a “do-it-yourself ” curriculum.
+The list of schools that received “A” grades includes some schools like Pepperdine University and Baylor University, renowned for their commitment to the liberal arts and academic excellence, but there are also some that deserve to be better known, such as Christopher Newport University, Colorado Christian University, Kennesaw State University, Bluefield College, Magdalen College of the Liberal Arts, and Regent University.
+The “F” list includes such august names as the University of California–Berkeley, Bowdoin College, Hamilton College, and Vassar College.
+That some of the best-known colleges earn poor marks for general education doesn’t mean they don’t do other things well.
+But what is clear is that many highly-regarded universities enroll some of our nation’s top students and then give them nothing more than a “do-it-yourself ” core curriculum.
 The famous Ivy League, for instance, is home to two “Bs,” four “Cs,” one “D,” and one “F.” These grades reflect significant curricular weaknesses.
-Yale does not require its students to take college-level math; Harvard accepts elementary-level study of a foreign language; and Brown has an “open curriculum,” meaning students may take whatever classes they wish, with no requirements at all.
+Yale University does not require its students to take college-level math; Harvard University accepts elementary-level study of a foreign language; and Brown University has an “open curriculum,” meaning students may take whatever classes they wish, with no core curriculum requirements at all.

 Certainly, a student can get an excellent education at these schools if he or she chooses classes wisely.
-What our study reveals, however, is that instead of holding the outstanding students to a high standard, the “big names” are often letting students take obscure, esoteric, and sometimes lightweight classes in place of a rigorous, coherent liberal arts core.
+What our study reveals, however, is that instead of holding outstanding students to a high standard, the “big names” often let students take obscure, esoteric, and sometimes lightweight classes in place of a rigorous, coherent liberal arts core.

 Distribution requirements are requirements in name only.

 In some states, legislatures have created strong requirements for the study of U.S. government and history.
-For example, Texas state law requires that all public universities teach courses on American history and government; accordingly, every public institution in Texas receives credit for U.S. Government or History in What Will They Learn?™.
-So also Georgia: In accordance with legislation, all students at public institutions must demonstrate an understanding of U.S. and state history and constitutions.
-It is clear, however, that great vigilance is needed in upholding such state laws.
+For example, Texas state law requires that all public universities teach courses on American government and history; accordingly, every public institution in Texas receives credit for U.S. Government or History in What Will They Learn?®.
+So also Florida and Georgia: In accordance with legislation, all students at public institutions must demonstrate an understanding of U.S and state history and constitutions.
 A similar statute in California stipulates that all schools in the California State University system “require comprehensive study of American history and American government” as a condition of graduation.

 Regents and trustees have also taken the initiative to create comprehensive general education standards, as seen in states such as Tennessee, South Dakota, Georgia, Florida, and Nevada, where those requirements apply to all schools within a system or even a state.
-In Georgia, for example, the Board of Regents of the University System of Georgia (USG) has established statewide core curriculum guidelines.
-The result: The 20 institutions governed by the USG require an average of 4.3 of the seven subjects studied in What Will They Learn?™, well above the national average of 3.
-Similar results can be found at the universities under the jurisdiction of the Tennessee Board of Regents, the Oklahoma State Regents, and the Nevada Board of Regents.
-An added benefit: System-wide general education requirements facilitate transfers between the two- and four-year schools, drastically increasing the chances that a college student will receive a comprehensive education and complete it within four years.
+In Florida, for example, the Board of Governors of the State University System of Florida established statewide civic literacy guidelines.
+The result: The 12 institutions governed by the board require rigorous study in U.S. government or history.
+Similar results can be found at the universities under the jurisdiction of the Oklahoma State Regents, the Nevada Board of Regents, and the Georgia Board of Regents.
+An added benefit: System-wide general education requirements facilitate transfers between the two- and four-year schools, dramatically increasing the chances that a college student will receive a comprehensive education and complete it within four years.

 Effective, efficient core curricula improve educational quality while lowering costs of instruction.
-The basic general education core that every student needs can be delivered much more cost- effectively than the array of niche and boutique courses so often offered as “distribution requirements” in lieu of a well-defined core.
-Especially in these hard economic times, governing boards of public colleges and universities risk legislative intervention if they cannot maintain the curricular standards and efficiencies that the public deserves and increasingly demands.
+The basic general education core that every student needs can be delivered much more cost-effectively than the array of niche and boutique courses so often offered as “distribution requirements” in lieu of a well-defined core.
+Especially in challenging economic times, governing boards of public colleges and universities risk legislative intervention if they cannot maintain the curricular standards and efficiencies that the public deserves and increasingly demands.

 College catalogs conceal much about educational quality.

 Finally, colleges must stop allowing exemption from crucial courses on the basis of college entrance examinations.
 The ACT and SAT exams measure college readiness: They were never intended to measure mastery of collegiate skills.
-Allowing exemption from a college-level writing course on the basis of these test scores, at times as low as a 500 SAT verbal score (Pfeiffer University), or a combined 1100 score on the verbal section and writing subject test (Millersville University), is a disservice to students.
+Allowing exemption from a college-level mathematics or writing course on the basis of these test scores, at times as low as a 510 SAT writing score or a 22 on the ACT English section (University of the Pacific), or a 600 SAT mathematics score (Aurora University), is a disservice to students.

 American higher education needs to become serious about equipping students to be effective participants in global conversations and a global economy.

-Nearly every college and university we studied has some sort of diversity requirement, with the expectation that students are expected to learn about people different from themselves.
+Nearly every college and university we studied has some sort of diversity requirement, with the expectation that students will learn about people different from themselves.
 This is a commendable and excellent idea in our increasingly interconnected world.
 Surely, though, the best way to understand another culture is to know its language; students who can speak and read a foreign language competently are able to enter into another culture more deeply and can continue to do so throughout their lives.
-Yet less than 13% of the schools we studied require students to learn a foreign language at the intermediate level.
+Yet less than 12% of the schools we studied require students to learn a foreign language at the intermediate level.
 Some allow elementary study of the kind typically required in high school to suffice; others have no requirement at all.
 Some allow classes in both American and foreign cultures taught in English.
-At Union College, for example, students can substitute foreign language study with “Explore Japanese Manga and Anime”; and at Western Illinois University, courses such as “Diversity of Dress” and “Music in World Cultures” stand in for foreign language proficiency.
-At Oberlin College, for example, there is no requirement for the study of U.S. Government or History, but students must fulfill a “Cultural Diversity” requirement which may be satisfied by such courses as “Sports Literature and Cultural Fantasy,” “Samba,” or “Girls’ Manga and Beyond.”2
+At Olivet College, students can substitute foreign language study with “Introduction to Mass Communication” and “Psychological Aspects of Gender”2; and at South Dakota State University, courses such as “Science Fiction” and “History of Country Music” fill the same requirement as foreign language study, allowing students to bypass foreign language entirely.3

 The American public continues to stress the importance of economics, but hardly any universities require its study.

-Colleges and universities constantly profess that they seek to construct a curriculum that will address the particular needs of students in the 21st century.
-The Panetta Institute for Public Policy reported in 2016 that economic issues ranked as the highest issue of importance for college graduates when they considered presidential candidates.4 Yet despite the increasing importance of economics, just over 3% of the institutions studied require students to take a basic economics class.
+Colleges and universities constantly profess to deliver a curriculum that will address the particular needs of students in the 21st century.
+The Panetta Institute for Public Policy reported in 2016 that economic issues ranked as the highest issue of importance for college graduates when they evaluated competing presidential candidates.4 Understanding how individuals, households, and societies allocate scarce resources—and learning to think about how they would be best served to—is vitally important today, at the level of both individual and society.
+Indeed, many of the most serious challenges that the United States has faced in its history, and several of those most likely to face the next generations, are questions we will only be able to address with a solid grounding in economics or political economy.
+Unfortunately, despite the increasing importance of economics, just over 3% of the institutions studied require students to take a basic economics class.

 Employers and the public stress the importance of STEM, but many colleges and universities are failing to live up to these standards.

-The National Survey of America’s College Students found that 20% of college students completing four-year degrees could not reliably “calculate the total cost of ordering office supplies.”5 This should be no surprise since only 58% of colleges and universities require students to take a college-level mathematics class.
-In 2015, the Committee for Economic Development reported that “quantitative and analytical skills/critical thinking” were among the top seven most desired skills in potential hires.6 Moreover, the National Federation of Independent Businesses reported that, in the spring of 2015, 47% of small businesses hiring for available positions said there were “few or no qualified applicants.”7 The skills gap in STEM fields will only continue to widen if significant numbers of colleges and universities continue to require mathematics courses below the college level or even no coursework at all.
+The National Survey of America’s College Students found that 20% of college students completing four-year degrees could not reliably “calculate the total cost of ordering office supplies.”5 The most recent National Assessment of Adult Literacy revealed that only 31% of college graduates achieved proficiency on their quantitative literacy test.6 This should be no surprise since only 57% of colleges and universities require students to take a college-level mathematics class.
+In 2015, the Committee for Economic Development reported that “quantitative and analytical skills/critical thinking” were among the top seven most desired skills in potential hires.7 Moreover, a 2019 article in EdSurge states, “Hiring people who understand and can relate to people and communities that use their products has become an important goal for many STEM companies.”8 The skills gap in STEM fields will only continue to widen if significant numbers of colleges and universities maintain the bad practice of not requiring mathematics courses at the college level.

 There are some curious selections in the cafeteria line.

-Many colleges and universities continue to stress the importance of students building foundational knowledge and skills, but allow those students to satisfy these requirements with an incoherent curriculum.
-This is commonly called a “cafeteria-style” curriculum.
-The following are a few of the more peculiar general education classes we found in our research:
+Many colleges and universities continue to stress the importance of helping students to cultivate foundational knowledge and skills, but proceed to allow those students to satisfy general education requirements with an array of electives that lack coherence or cohesion.
+“Cafeteria-style” general education curricula are increasingly common, but lack the focus that would allow them to achieve meaningful learning objectives.
+The following are a few of the more peculiar general education classes we came across in our research: